Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: degree 2p Hyperbolicity Notions

-Hence $\iota^*\Omega$ is a $p$-SKT hyperbolic form on $S$. \end{proof} We now aim to highlight the relationship between the hyperbolicity notions defined in degree $p$ and their corresponding geometric counterparts.
-Recall that in the case $p=1$, these notions are those of Kähler hyperbolicity, HS hyperbolicity, and SKT hyperbolicity (Remark~\ref{82}.1), which have been shown to imply Kobayashi hyperbolicity (see \cite{chen2018compact}, Theorem~4.1, Corollary~\ref{83} and \cite{marouani2023skt}, Theorem~3.5, respectively).
+Hence $\iota^*\Omega$ is a $p$-SKT hyperbolic form on $S$. \end{proof} We now aim to highlight the relationship between the hyperbolicity notions defined in degree $2p$ and their corresponding geometric counterparts.
+Recall that in the case $p=1$, these are the notions of Kähler hyperbolicity, HS hyperbolicity, and SKT hyperbolicity (Remark~\ref{82}.1).
+They have been shown to imply Kobayashi hyperbolicity (see \cite{chen2018compact}, Theorem~4.1, Corollary~\ref{83} and \cite{marouani2023skt}, Theorem~3.5, respectively).

-For $p=n-1$, the corresponding notions are Balanced hyperbolicity, sG hyperbolicity and Gauduchon hyperbolicity (Remark~\ref{82}.2), which have been proven to be divisorially hyperbolic (see \cite{marouani2023balanced}, Theorem~2.8; \cite{ma2024strongly}, Theorem~2.6; and \cite{marouani2023skt}, Theorem~3.10, respectively).
+For $p=n-1$, the corresponding notions are balanced hyperbolicity, sG hyperbolicity and Gauduchon hyperbolicity (Remark~\ref{82}.2).
+These manifolds have been proven to be divisorially hyperbolic (see \cite{marouani2023balanced}, Theorem~2.8; \cite{ma2024strongly}, Theorem~2.6; and \cite{marouani2023skt}, Theorem~3.10, respectively).

-For general $2\leq p \leq n-1$, we introduce a natural generalization of divisorial hyperbolicity (referred to as \emph{$p$-dimensional hyperbolicity} in \cite{haggui2023compact}, Definition~3.14 and \emph{$p$-hyperbolicity} in \cite{kasuya2025partially}, Definition 2.4).
+For general $2\leq p \leq n-1$, we introduce a natural generalization of divisorial hyperbolicity (referred to as \emph{$p$-dimensional hyperbolicity} in \cite{haggui2023compact}, Definition~3.14 and \emph{$p$-hyperbolicity} in \cite{kasuya2025partially}, Definition 2.5).